 What is Femoroacetabular Impingement?

-Femoroacetabular impingement (FAI) is a condition in which extra bone grows along one or both of the bones that form the hip joint, giving the bones an irregular shape.
+Femoroacetabular impingement (FAI) is a condition in which extra bone forms along one or both of the bones that form the hip joint, giving the bones an irregular shape.
 The bones rub against each other during movement because they do not fit together perfectly.
 Over time this friction can damage the joint, causing pain and limiting activity.

 Understanding the Hip Joint and FAI